 Tropical rain forests harbor high biodiversity along with abiotic factors.
 The high variation in vegetation creates a place of wildlife habitation (Bonnell et al., 2011; Rosin, 2014; Finnegan et al., 2019).
 Also, forests provide ecosystem functions, including nutrient cycles (Vitoussek & Sanford, 1986; Gleason et al., 2010; Johnson & Turner, 2019), hydrological function (Edwards et al., 2014), and protection for soil and water.
-Consequently, tropical forests are imperative to preserve the integrity of naturally formed ecosystems (Luize et al., 2018).
-Moreover, current research showed that the role of tropical forests has a relationship with global warming (Taylor et al., 2017).
+Consequently, the tropical forests are imperative sto preserve the integrity of naturally formed ecosystems (Lima et al., 2018).
+Moreover, current research shows the role of tropical forests has a relationship with global warming (Taylor et al., 2017).
 Degradation and deforestation are driving factors of climate change as atmospheric composition indicate an increase in the number of greenhouse gases (Aguilos et al., 2018; Fleischer et al., 2019).
-The trees in tropical rain forests play an important role in ecological function such as watershed regulation, support biodiversity of vegetation and wildlife (Gaveau et al., 2013; Naniwadekar et al., 2015; Ueda et al., 2017; Riggs et al., 2020).
+The trees on tropical rain forest play an important role in ecological function such as watershed regulation, support biodiversity of vegetation and wildlife (Gaveau et al., 2013; Naniwadekar et al., 2015; Ueda et al., 2017; Riggs et al., 2020).
 Therefore, the understanding of forest conditions is vital to manage sustainability with declining vegetation over time.
 This instigates a change in ecosystems previously stable or at equilibrium levels in the woods (Sist et al., 2015; Levis et al., 2017).

-The forests of Papua presently contain natural tropical vegetation (Hughes et al., 2015; Kuswandi et al., 2015; Grussu et al., 2016; Cámara-Leret et al., 2020; Murdjoko et al., 2020).
-Although, some places have experienced changes in ecological function (Murdjoko, 2013; Kuswandi et al., 2015; Laurance, 2015; Murdjoko et al., 2017).
-Furthermore, the potential change in this region is possibly due to an impact from the pressure of development during regional expansion in Papua districts (Fatem et al., 2018; Indrawan et al., 2019; Tawer et al., 2020).
-This condition is a dilemma in sustainable forest management, on one hand, there is a high economic demand for timber or non-timber forest products and more threatening is the policy pressure to convert forest areas for other purposes.
-However, the woods need to be properly controlled.
+The forests of Papua presently contain natural tropical vegetation (Hughes et al., 2015; Kuswandi et al., 2015; Grussu et al., 2016).
+Although, some places have experienced changes in in ecological function (Murdjoko, 2013; Kuswandi et al., 2015; Laurance, 2015; Murdjoko et al., 2017).
+Furthermore, the potential change in this region is possibly due to an impact from the pressure of development during regional expansion in Papua districts (Fatem et al., 2018; Indrawan et al., 2019).
+This condition is a dilemma in sustainable forest management, on one hand, there is the high economic demand for timber or non-timber forest products and more threatening is the policy pressure to convert forest areasfor other purposes.
+However, thewoods need to be properly controlled.
 Therefore, proper knowledge of sustainable management particularly development planning is essential for various parties.
-This includes policymakers, the public or private sector, researchers, and others (Mansourian, 2017).
+This includes policymakers, public or private sector, researchers, and others (Mansourian, 2017).

 The benefit of these regions is understood from the view of forests as vegetation areas and also assessed in the comprehensive form with as much detail as possible.
-Moreover, among these tropical forests, habitats in the form of ecosystems, animals, social culture, and environmental services are potentially provided by the existence of a stable condition within tropical forests (Liu & Slik, 2014).
+Moreover, among these tropical forests, habitats in the form of ecosystems, animals, social culture, and environmental services are potentially provided by existence of a stable condition within tropical forests (Liu & Slik, 2014).
 Therefore, it is imperative to study these regions particularly vegetation, including the distribution, population, species diversity, and others.
-This research was intended to study the diversity of trees and analyze the individual distribution, and conservation status of Nikiwar Forests, Teluk Wondama District as a natural tropical forest.
+This research was intended to study the diversity of trees and analyze individual distribution, and conservation status of Nikiwar Forests, Teluk Wondama District as a natural tropical forest.